-How To Turn on iPhone Dark Mode (#1 Easiest Method)
+How To Turn On iPhone Dark Mode & iPad Dark Mode (2023 Guide)

 But the iPhone’s Dark Mode makes everything uniform.
 It brings a consistent “dark” look across the operating system and apps that have built-in dark mode support.

+The second way to activate Dark Mode on iPad is even simpler:

+- On your iPad swipe down from the top of the screen to get to the Control Center.

-Why Do People Like The iPhone’s Dark Mode?
+Why Do People Like iPhone Dark Mode?
+And Why Should You Use It?

 Put simply: it looks badass.
 Or at least that’s what many people think.
-Dark Mode gives a completely new look to your iPhone–with many saying the mode brings an elegance or professionalism to the iPhone that the regular white/light mode of iOS lacks.
+Dark Mode gives a completely new look to your iPhone and iPad–with many saying the mode brings an elegance or professionalism to the iPhone that the regular white/light mode of iOS lacks.

 But there are other benefits to dark modes.
 Studies have shown that dark modes can preserve battery life.
-This is because the smartphone’s display doesn’t need to use as much brightness–and thus battery power–to illuminate screen using dark modes as they do light modes.
+This is because the smartphone’s display doesn’t need to use as much brightness–and thus battery power–to illuminate the screen using dark modes as they do light modes.

-Also, many people report dark modes being easier on their eyes.
-People who get headaches looking at their screen should give dark modes a try to see if it makes looking at their iPhone less aggravating on their eyes.
+Also, many people report dark modes as being easier on their eyes.
+People who get headaches looking at their screen should give dark modes a try to see if it makes looking at their iPhone and iPad less aggravating for their eyes.

 What iPhones Support Dark Mode?